JEduardoRJx/hp-api/README.md

 # HP-API
 Harry Potter API is a RESTful API.
-The following is documentation for Version 1 (V1).
-Released November 2019.
+The following is documentation for Version 1 (V1) released November 2019.
 This API came out of a school project as a way to get comfortable with building databases using:
   * Express
   * Knex